Acrobatic gymnastics: Competitions

+Gymnasts may only participate in one level and unit (pair or group) at a competition.

 Routines

 The number of required routines at a competition depends on the level at which the gymnasts are competing.
 At the junior and senior levels, all three routines mentioned below are required.
 At lower age levels, only a single simpler routine is required.
 Each of the routine types has a different emphasis, but all include tumbling and dance as elements.
 The different routine types are as follows: